yaoyaomua/BPMN2AV/README.md

 2. Open project in IntelliJ IDEA.
 3. Import required libraries for BPStruct.

-### Transformation
+### Transformation Steps
-1. Input diagram.
+1. Input enriched BPMN diagram.
+It is recommended to be placed in /BPMN2ArtifactViewProcess/models
-2. Change the location in AllStepTest and run.
+2. Change the filePath( the path of the input BPMN diagram), artifact(the name of the artifact), step3output(the path of the result BPMN diagram) in /BPMN2ArtifactViewProcess/src/test/java/StepTest/AllStepTest.java and run.
 3. Get new diagram and check it in Camunda Modeler, Signavio or Bpmn.io.

 ## Related Link